COVID-19 Highlights and Its Impact on Ecommerce Business

 - Firstly, understand the business, create a responsive supply chain leader, and report directly to the CEO.
 Allocate resources and communication team with ensuring that everyone understands every action needed to carry the plan.

 - All B2B customers rely on your business to run smoothly, synchronize the business system, and ensure that they carry online product info updated in real-time.

 - Mark all stock items for reassurance that they are in stock if they order soon.

 - Review the pricing to ensure that they don’t increase the profit during the COVID pandemic.
 This perception will affect customer experience and its future sales.

 - Inform the customer that you would keep employees safe and handle all products with care.
 Share new operations with the team and discuss what department will move online.

-- Explain the team about a measure that you’re talking to maintain a safe work environment.
+- Explain to the team about a measure that you’re talking about to maintain a safe work environment.
 Create a blog or portal to keep the customer updated and encourage them.

 - Explain employees' needs and focus on personal crisis responses.
 Encourage them to spend more time with family and volunteer their community.

 Hire our digital marketing team to grow your brand.

 - The computer has seen a 40% increase in average daily sales compared to March month